-A DAY AT ANTELOPE ISLAND
+ANTELOPE ISLAND

-Antelope Island is the largest island in the Great Salt Lake.
-It is reached via a 7.2 mile causeway.
-Activities include saltwater bathing, bird watching, camping, hiking, biking, horseback riding, picnicking, sunbathing, exploring historical sites, photography and viewing wildlife in its natural habitat which includes a herd of 600 bison, many deer, coyotes, antelope, bighorn sheep, shorebirds, and waterfowl.
+Antelope Island is the largest island in the Great Salt Lake, and is about 4.5 miles wide and 15 miles long.
+It is reached by driving out along a 7 mile causeway from the mainland.
+Activities include saltwater bathing, bird watching, camping, hiking, biking, horseback riding, picnicking, sunbathing, exploring historical sites, and photography.

 Click for Photos